 - Understand that it IS POSSIBLE for small museums to afford to integrate technology into the museum experience and succeed at doing so.
 This blog post by WAMC Northeast Public Radio, called “Local Museums Embracing Technology”, provides two examples of regional museums effectively enhancing the participatory visitor experience through various forms of technology.
 Use of digital technology in exhibits and educational programs does not have to be elaborate; any way a museum can facilitate visitor immersion and participation is beneficial to the visitor experience, even if the most a museum can do is provide several iPads or a mobile app.

 - Adopt technology that is flexible.
-Technology changes rapidly, so choose digital platforms that can be updated and maintain its usability.
+Technology changes rapidly, so choose digital platforms that can be updated and maintain their usability.
 The last thing you want is for your digitized collection to no longer be accessible due to an inflexible platform that cannot change as devices and software change.
 Refer to the book “Digital Heritage and Culture : Strategy and Implementation” by Herminia Din and Steven Wu for more information about digital platforms and digitization of collections.

 The American Association of Museums has maintained a web page related to small museums and technology.
-This web page contains a wealth of links to resources regarding creation of web pages, blogs, podcasts, service providers, digital rights and imaging, and general information that may be helpful to non-profit organizations and museums wanting to utilize digital media and technology.
+This web page contains a wealth of links to resources regarding creation of web pages, blogs, podcasts, service providers, digital rights and imaging, and general information that may be helpful to nonprofit organizations and museums wanting to utilize digital media and technology.

 The Open Education Database provides free, open source tools that can be used for managing digital collections and creating digital exhibits.

 Using online resources and crowdfunding, museums can acquire the funds necessary to create exhibits and programs requiring digital technology via the power of the general public.
 The Western Museum Association has written an article called “Eight Questions to Consider Before Launching Your Museum’s Crowdfunding Campaign” which offers a list of questions to be considered when attempting to crowdfund a particular project.
-TopTenReviews provides a list of the best crowdfunding websites currently available, as well as information about each website in order to determine which platform best fits your museum and/or goal.

 This article by Digitaltrends.com provides additional examples of museums that have embraced the incorporation of technology into all facets of the educational experience within the museum space.